 The number of participants will depend on how many are at the facility at the time of research, proposed for Fall 2010 as well as those youth who have shown good behavior.

+Participant youth will be identified by staff based on behavioral observations that demonstrate the youth will be cooperative with the researchers, staff and their fellow participants.
+Once identified, the youth will be asked to assent to participation.
+Youth are considered wards of the state, and a staff supervisor serving as a guardian will also sign the consent form.
 Youth at the Hays County Juvenile Center have set activity schedules they are to participate in.
 The researchers will work with the youth during this set time.
 If youth do not want to participate, the officer on duty will find another task for this youth to do.

 The “Mapping space through literature, art, and geotechnology (GIS, GPS)” project is a collaborative effort between Mr. Grady Hillman (Director, Center for Community Arts, School of Art and Design) and Dr. Niem Huynh (Department of Geography).
 Mr. Hillman has 25 years of experience working with young offenders, helping them reflect and heal through the arts.
 Dr. Huynh researches geographic education with focus on technology as a tool to teach spatial thinking and exploration of one’s external space (e.g., mental maps).